JinchanJ/scoreboard_vgbootcampy2021/README.md

 }
 ```

-## How to make the player names uppercase:
+## How to make player names uppercase:
 Make sure text-transform of .name is set to uppercase in index.css as shown below:
 ```css
 .name {